dlebansais/Wrist/Doc/errors.md

 ## WTE00199

-*Element 'x' is neither a CheckBox or RadioButton.*
+*Element 'x' is neither a CheckBox, RadioButton or Index.*

 A control or panel in a layout file can specify a width, height, margin, horizontal alignment, vertical alignment or an element to enable the control/panel.

-In this case, the element name specified is found, but doesn't have a *IsChecked* property.
+In this case, the element name specified is found, but it cannot be used to enable the control or panel.